 Severity of the Injury

-A minor injury with routine medical treatment and little or no lost time usually can be handled without a lawyer.
-But, for a severe injury, or one that keeps you out of work for a period of time, you are more likely to get the proper medical care and compensation if you are represented by a lawyer.
+A minor injury with routine medical treatment and little or no lost time can usually be handled without a lawyer.
+But if your injury is severe or keeps you out of work for a period of time, then you are more likely to get the proper medical care and compensation if you are represented by a lawyer.

 If your employer seems to be angry at you for getting hurt, refuses to send you to a doctor, or won’t report your injury to their insurance carrier, this can cause problems and delays and may even cause your claim to be denied.
 If you have a non-cooperative employer, it is a good idea to consult a lawyer with experience in workers’ compensation law.